 Ironic, given that Farina is, of course, the Latin word for flour.
 And the town was so named in expectation of it becoming the ‘Granary of the North’.
 Sadly, the unpredictable climate, remote location and lack of water ultimately meant its decline, despite its one-time position as the railway head for all northern lines.

-But in one of those undeniably symmetric coincidences, Farina is finally living up to its name, with the Bakery (open for a few weeks every year in May/June/July).
-It’s now a focus for fund-raising, publicity and – of course – a completely unexpected opportunity for an excellent Back-of-Beyond Bakery pig-out.
+But in one of those undeniably symmetric coincidences, Farina is finally living up to its name.
+Now the Underground Bakery opens for a few weeks every year in the Australian winter months.
+It’s become a focus for fund-raising, publicity and – of course – a completely unexpected opportunity for an excellent Back-of-Beyond Bakery pig-out.

 This was one of those times that sacrificing myself for the sake of my blog became not just a duty, but a pleasure!